In short: A typical double car driveway entrance 16-18 ft with a standard rolled curb requires approximately two kits.

 Yes.
 Curb Ramp’s chemical bond is exceptionally strong.
 When applying to an existing permanent ramp, we recommend you first prime your driveway, then place the rubber ramp, and finally cover the ramp with the Curb Ramp material.
 For removable ramps, we recommend first applying a rubber substrate and priming it before placing your rubber ramp.

-Unfortunately, no. You wouldn’t be able to spread the material over the grates without the material falling through.
-Also, this would not comply with city regulations.
+No, you wouldn’t be able to spread the material over the grates without the material falling through.

 Yes, Curb Ramp can be spread to fill the gap, creating a ramp for a smoother entry.